palimobdev/Upwork-additional-questions-and-answers-of-job-application/README.md

 <b>6.
 What part of this project most appeals to you?</b>
 <p>Ans: Here the two parts of this project appeal me very much, one is that all the requirements are in favor of me and the second one is I like to do these kind of job.
 These kind of project and job give me mental satisfaction.</p>

+<p>The entire project appeals me as this is completely resonating to my skills.</p>

 <b>7.
 Why do you think you are a good fit for this particular project?</b>
 <p>Ans: I think I am a good fit for this job because I have all the qualities that you are looking for.
 Experience is the golden factor in this project where you find in me at least 3+ years of working experiences over all the factors in your project.</p>

 <b>8.
 Do you have any questions about the job description?</b>
+<p>Ans: Not as such but yes, I will have a lot a questions once we discuss this position further.</p>

+What part of this project most appeals to you?
-<p>Ans: Your arrangement of the job description is fully understandable and I have understood it very well.
+<p>Your arrangement of the job description is fully understandable and I have understood it very well.
 Still I have no questions about your job description.
 If I need any information latter, I must convey you and discuss with you in a friendly circumstances.</p>

 <b>9.
 Which of the required job skills do you feel you are strongest at?</b>
 <p>Ans: I have carefully read your job description and I have more than 3 years of working experience in both of your required skills.
 And I am strongest at all of your required qualities.
 Hope I will be the perfect worker for you in this project.</p>